-- (a) Land clearing, excavation and fill.
+(a) Land clearing, excavation and fill.
 The proposed development would involve these activities.
-Native trees are being preserved or relocated to the maximum extent possible. - (b) Tree protection.
+Native trees are being preserved or relocated to the maximum extent possible.

+(b) Tree protection.
 An extensive arborist assessment was submitted of all existing trees on the property.
+Over
-Over 60% of the trees on the site will be relocated.
-Some will be moved to the Fort Street parking lot; others will be relocated on site.
-The City's Urban Forestry Manager and the Tree

-- Commission have reviewed and approved the proposed tree removal and transplant plan at their March 9th, 2020 Tree Commission meeting. - (c) Landscaping plan.
+60% of the trees on the site will be relocated to the Fort Street parking lot.
+No trees will be relocated on site.
+The City's Urban Forestry Manager and the Tree Commission have reviewed and approved the proposed tree removal and transplant plan at their December 14, 2021 Tree Commission meeting.

+(c) Landscaping plan.
 The submitted plan indicates landscaping incorporated throughout the property.
-Landscaped open space would be increased above the existing amount.
-However, full compliance with all landscape buffer requirements of the LDRs is not possible due to existing site conditions and design.
-Waivers are requested as part of this application.
-No environmentally sensitive areas exist. - (d) Irrigation plan.
+The review was performed to verify compliance with Section 108 of the City Code regarding landscaping and buffer requirements.
+The review was based on the site and landscape plan submitted to the Planning Department updated January 3, 2022.
+Please note that the Tree Commission reviewed a plan dated November 6, 2021.

+A major development plan review was approved for 111 Olivia Street in 2017 by the City Commission to redevelop the gym building structure.
+That review and approval also granted Sec 108 landscape waivers to the area immediately surrounding the gym structure.
+For purposes of this review, only the area of the property to be demolished and reconstructed (building and parking area) will be addressed.
+Staff have determined that a landscape waiver is required for the submitted landscape plan.
+Landscape waiver criteria (Section 108-517) are reviewed in a subsequent section of this report.

+(d) Irrigation plan.
 A drainage plan was submitted indicating that a full stormwater management system will be installed.
 Stormwater will be retained on-site utilizing an exfiltration trench through the driveway.
-Roof drains will collect building runoff and lead to the exfiltration trench.
+Roof drains will collect building runoff and lead to the exfiltration trench and an underground cistern.
+Water for irrigation will be provided by the underground cistern, which will also be utilized as an education tool for the tutoring program to help teach the students about sustainable design.